 The frequency of primary liver cell cancer and that of bile duct cancers is increasing, for reasons which are not entirely clear.
 A particular type of continuing liver damage called non-alcoholic steatohepatitis (NASH), related to body weight and a constellation of metabolic abnormalities, is being increasingly encountered even in young adolescents and it is thought will cause a new epidemic of cirrhosis.

-Our Vision is to strive for new knowledge and understanding of liver disorders through scientific research leading to new and improved treatments for those whose lives are devastated by liver disease.
-Help us Fight Liver Disease.
+Our vision is to strive for new knowledge and understanding of liver disorders through scientific research leading to new and improved treatments for those whose lives are devastated by liver disease.

 The Foundation runs on donations.
 Every little helps us continue our work.